 Pete is a developer advocate at Google and works to make the lives of web developers easier.
 Working on projects like Web Fundamentals and Google web developer videos, he's focused on ensuring that developers have the tools and skills they need to build great responsive sites and apps.

 Peter Lubbers is a Program Manager at Google in the Chrome Developer Relations team and lives and breathes HTML5.
 He is the co-author of Pro HTML5 Programming (Apress) and the founder of the San Francisco HTML5 User Group, the largest HTML5 User Group in the world.

-Julia Van Cleve is a Content Developer at Udacity and was previously a middle school math teacher in San Jose, CA. She also dabbled in freelance web development, designing websites for small businesses in the Bay Area.
+Julia is a Content Developer at Udacity and was previously a middle school math teacher in San Jose, CA. She also dabbled in freelance web development, designing websites for small businesses in the Bay Area.

-Jared received his degree in Computer Science and Mathematics, then went on to become a Udacity instructor in several programs.
+James received his degree in Computer Science and Mathematics, then went on to become a Udacity instructor in several programs.
 His personal mission is clear: to open the doors of opportunity for others by empowering them with excellent educational experiences.

 Karl is a Course Developer at Udacity.
 Before joining Udacity, Karl was a Site Reliability Engineer (SRE) at Google for eight years, building automation and monitoring to keep the world's busiest web services online.

 It's very rich in content and super challenging....but it worth the time spent